Salaamun alaykum, dear readers!

 The dress code of a woman in the Quran is very flexible, so let us see what that looks like in practice.

-Believe it or not, Muslim women ARE allowed to wear bikinis and bathing suit at any beach or pool only if it covers the genitals fully and it doesn’t cause any social or legal harm to her personally.
+Believe it or not, Muslim women ARE allowed to wear bikinis and bathing suit at any beach or pool only if it covers the genitals fully and it doesn’t cause any physical, verbal, visual, or legal harm to her personally.

-- The bikini top is a very short jilbab (outer garment), but is still a jilbab nonetheless since the Quran states that jilbab lengths are not fixed or constant.
+- The bikini top is one of the shortest jilbabs (outer garment) that exist, but is still a jilbab nonetheless since the Quran states that jilbab lengths are not fixed or constant.

 - Just don’t wear one in Iran or other places where it is illegal.

-And for casual outdoor settings beyond the beach (like the park, or gym, or other places), a Muslim woman may feel free to wear crop tops, tank tops, shorts, and/or sports bras as outer garments if they want to, provided that she does not get arrested, or experience uncomfortable stares or harassment, or other types of social and legal harm.
+And for casual outdoor settings beyond the beach (like the park, or gym, or other places), a Muslim woman may feel free to wear crop tops, tank tops, shorts, and/or sports bras as outer garments if they want to, provided that she does not experience harm (whether legal, physical, visual, or verbal).

 Men’s Dress Code